Teriparatide for Osteoporosis

 How It Works

 Teriparatide is a synthetic version of parathyroid hormone, which is the body's primary regulator of calcium and phosphate in the bones.
 Teriparatide stimulates bone growth and slows the rate of bone loss.

 Why It Is Used

 Teriparatide is used to treat severe osteoporosis in people at high risk for bone fractures.
 It can be used by both men and women.
-Teriparatide treatment is reserved for people with severe osteoporosis who are unable to take other medications, or for whom other medications are not effective.
+Teriparatide treatment is reserved for people with severe osteoporosis who are unable to take other medicines or for whom other medicines are not effective.
 The reasons why teriparatide is used after other treatments include its high cost, need for daily injections, and unknown long-term effects.